 The Beatles were different than other groups.
 They didn’t include many of their singles on their albums, even when they came from the same recording sessions.
 The reason given by The Beatles and producer George Martin was that they didn’t want fans who bought the single to have to pay for those songs again on an album.

 That policy on singles didn’t hold in America, and there were major differences between British and American albums.
 Despite all the criticism Capitol Records has received over how they put the albums together, sometimes their choices were good.

 The British version of America’s first Capitol album, Meet The Beatles, is called With The Beatles.
 The American version is far superior, because it has three excellent songs that were not on the British album…”I Want To Hold Your Hand”, “I Saw Her Standing There”, and “This Boy”.
 Those three important songs lead off the American album, which was The Beatles’ introduction to most Americans.
 Good move Capitol.

-Above is a photo of my CD’s (with cardboard sleeves) of the American releases by Capitol records.
+Above are the two sides of my CD’s (with cardboard sleeves) of the American releases by Capitol records (click to enlarge).
 These 1964 & 1965 albums were made available in this form in 2004 & 2006.
 It didn’t simply give American fans a chance to enjoy the albums as we knew them, but for the first time it gave us remastered STEREO versions of many songs that had previously only been available in mono.
 That was the real draw.